tylertian123/ryver-latexbot/README.md

 Use `docker-compose build` to build LaTeX Bot's container, and then use `docker-compose up` to start LaTeX Bot.
 Alternatively, you can also run LaTeX Bot directly using `python3 latexbot.py`.

+For more information on setting up LaTeX bot for your own organization, see `deployment_guide.md`.

 # Commands
 Here is a list of commands supported by LaTeX Bot (auto generated, as of 6689cee):
 General Commands: